awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 ## Creating a Capacity Reservation<a name="capacity-reservations-create"></a>

 After you create the Capacity Reservation, the capacity is available immediately\.
 The capacity remains reserved for your use as long as the Capacity Reservation is active, and you can launch instances into it at any time\.
-If the Capacity Reservation is open, new instances and existing instances that have matching attributes automatically run in the Capacity Reservation's capacity\.
+If the Capacity Reservation is open, new instances and existing instances that have matching attributes automatically run in the capacity of the Capacity Reservation\.
 If the Capacity Reservation is `targeted`, instances must specifically target it to run in the reserved capacity\.

 Your request to create a Capacity Reservation could fail if one of the following is true:
 + Amazon EC2 does not have sufficient capacity to fulfill the request\.
 Either try again at a later time, try a different Availability Zone, or try a smaller capacity\.
 If your application is flexible across instance types and sizes, try different instance attributes\.